qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Required Form Fields
 ^^^^^^^^^^^^^^^^^^^^
-One of the most obvious validation is a validation for a non empty field.
-This can be seen in common forms as required fields which are easy to define in qooxdoo.
-Just define the specific widget as required and add it without a validator to the validation manager.
+One of the most obvious validations is a check for a non-empty field.
+This can be seen in common forms as required fields, which are easy to define in qooxdoo.
+Just define the specific widget as required and add it to the validation manager without any validator.

 ::

     textField.setRequired(true);
     manager.add(textField);

-The validation manager will take all the necessary steps to mark the field as invalid as soon as the validate method will be invoked, if the text field is empty.
+The validation manager will take all the necessary steps to mark the field as invalid as soon as the validate method is invoked if the text field is empty.

 .. _pages/gui_toolkit/ui_form_handling#default_validator:

 Default Validator
 ^^^^^^^^^^^^^^^^^
-Another common use case of validation is to check for specific input types like email adresses, urls or similar.
+Another common use case of validation is to check for specific input types like email addresses, URLs or similar.
 For those common checks, qooxdoo offers a set of predefined validators in ``qx.util.Validate``.
 The example here shows the usage of a predefined email validator.

 ::